codiechanel/react-simple-boilerplate/README.md

 babel-register`

 ### BrowserSync (Totally optional).
-This module refreshed the browser for us when it detects our changes.
+This module will refresh the browser for us when it detects our code changes.

 `browser-sync`